ofekbarshalom/OOP-With-Java/Gym/README.md

 ---

-## Future Improvements

-- Enhance the session management system to include scheduling.
-- Add a user-friendly graphical user interface (GUI).
-- Include persistence through database integration.
-- Expand exception handling for more robust error management.

----

 ## Acknowledgments

-This project was developed as part of an OOP course at [University Name].
+This project was developed as part of an OOP course at Ariel University.
 Special thanks to the course instructors and peers for their support.